Ra0ulDuk3/firefox-cena/README.md

     <img src="./firefox_update/assets/.cena.jpg" />
 </p>

-This tool allows a user to gain remote code execution with root priviledges through the deployment of an evil-twin rogue access point, DNS poisioning, and a phishing attack.
-Firefox Cena allows the user to carry out the following steps:
+This tool allows a user to install a Monero crypto-miner and gain RCE with root priviledges through the deployment of an automated multi-stage social-engineering attack that includes the creation of an evil-twin rogue access point, DNS poisioning, Wireless Deauthentication, and Site Cloning.

+Firefox Cena allows the attacker to automatically carry out the following steps:

 1. **Interface Initialization**: Enabling of monitor mode on user-specified network interface.
 2. **Network Enumeration**: Enumerate local wireless networks in order to find a network worth impersonating.